Molagg92/CapstonePage/CapLog.md

 `10:34` : just checking in again, still watching this video

 `11:19` : gonna take a quick 15 then get back to my research. the dread is setting in. my time is over.

+`11 : 53` Just cheking in , still researching